vipinsahu/Braintree_Recurring_Subscription/README.md

 </body>
 </html>
 ```
-The page will looks like below image.
+Whenevere we run the above code or access the page via URL then the page will look like below image.

 ![](https://github.com/vipinsahu/Braintree_Recurring_Subscription/blob/master/images/braintree-demo.png)